On Intelligence And Russian Hacking, Are Trump And His Team Missing The Point?

 Trump and his team continue to defensively rail against the "mainstream media," seemingly believing that the real goal is to delegitimize Trump's win.
 Trump is going to be the next president.
 He won.
 But national security is bigger than politics.

 Trump has expressed his anger on Twitter that a part of the report was leaked to The Washington Post and NBC News on Thursday night, including that U.S. intelligence "picked up senior Russian officials" celebrating Trump's win on election night, and that the U.S. has identified the Russians who provided the stolen Democratic emails to WikiLeaks, which published them.
+Trump tweeted that he is asking House and Senate committees to investigate the leak.

+I am asking the chairs of the House and Senate committees to investigate top secret intelligence shared with NBC prior to me seeing it.— Donald J. Trump (@realDonaldTrump) January 6, 2017

 Seventeen American agencies agree that Russia is responsible for hacking Democratic National Committee and Clinton campaign official emails and leaking them to WikiLeaks.
 NPR has also confirmed that intelligence officials agree that Russia was doing so in an effort to undermine American democracy and with the hope that their efforts would elect Trump — though they didn't expect it would actually happen.